 Let us take a more concrete example demonstrating the interest of this system, in order to satisfy a majority of voters.
 Imagine four cities (A, B, C and D) want to decide the location of a common hospital.

 With the majority vote, city A wins because its population is more important.
-But, looking at the schema, we can say it is not the best choice.
-Similarly and without recalling its methodology, Instant-Runnoff would find city D as the winner, which does not seem to be the best solution for the location of an hospital shared between the cities.
+But, looking at the map, we can say it is probably not the best choice.

-To find out more about Nicolas de Condorcet, you can read our previous article:
+To discover more about Nicolas Condorcet and this work, you can read our previous article:

 Read also on our blog